MicrosoftDocs/cpp-docs.it-it/docs/mfc/reference/cpane-class.md

 ### <a name="return-value"></a>Valore restituito

-TRUE se il riquadro di spostamento; in caso contrario, FALSE.
+TRUE se è in corso lo spostamento del riquadro; in caso contrario, FALSE.

 ### <a name="remarks"></a>Note